rpahl/GroupSeq/README.md

 GroupSeq computes probabilities related to group sequential designs for normally distributed test statistics.
-It enables to derive critical boundaries, power, drift, and confidence intervals of such designs, most of all being based on the alpha spending approach of [DeMets and Lan](#ref-pmid7973215) ([1994](#ref-pmid7973215)).
+It enables to derive critical boundaries, power, drift, and confidence intervals of such designs, mostly using the alpha spending approach of [DeMets and Lan](#ref-pmid7973215) ([1994](#ref-pmid7973215)).

-All functionality is provided by a graphical user interface.
+The main motivation for the development of this package was to make this area of statistics freely available for a broad audience, which is one of the reasons why all functionality is provided by a graphical user interface.

 ### Installation